-Data was collected using qualitative methods how Knowledge Management on is implemented in Creative Industries.
+Data was collected using qualitative methods on how Knowledge Management is implemented in Creative Industries.
 This research started with field observation to capture the reality in knowledge management implementation in creative industries.
-Next, indepth interview to several creative industries' owners were conducted to conform the findings in literature and field observation.
-Content analysis was conducted to analyze the data from the body text.
-Figure 3 illustrates qualitative data analysis proses using directed qualitative content analysis (Miles, et.al, 2014).
+Next, in-depth interview to several creative industries' owners were conducted to conform the findings in literature and field observation.
+Content analysis was conducted to analyze the data from the body text.Figure 3 illustrates qualitative data analysis proses using qualitative content directed analysis (Miles, et.al, 2014).